RobTillaart/HX711/README.md

 ### Scale values for loadcells

-These scale values worked pretty well with a set of loadcells, Use calibrate to find your values.
+These scale values worked pretty well with a set of load-cells, Use calibrate to find your values.

 - 5 KG loadcell   scale.set_scale(420.52);